onvif/media-signing-framework/README.md

 # Build Instructions
 Below are meson instructions on how to build for either signing or validation.
 For help on meson usage see [mesonbuild.com](https://mesonbuild.com/).
-The meson instructions in this repository will create a shared library named `libsigned-media-framework`.
+The meson instructions in this repository will create a shared library named `libmedia-signing-framework`.

 This repository comes with some additional [meson options](./meson_options.txt) to assist in configuration.